-Event pro, you set the success of an event
+Event pro, you determine the success of an event

 Time and time again, event professionals give their all to create a great event.
 Yet, they are often not involved enough in the success factors and the results of the event.
 Both the event manager and the organisation can be held accountable for this.